model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

 ![Coverage reported on the Kani VS Code Extension](../images/0008/coverage-kani-vscode.png)

 How to activate and display coverage information in the extension is out of scope for this RFC.
+That said, a proof-of-concept implementation is available [here](https://github.com/model-checking/kani-vscode-extension/pull/122).

 ## Detailed Design